 On Valentine’s Day 1995, married couple Sally and Ray McNeil, both of whom had served in the Marine Corps and were competitive bodybuilders, got into an argument at their home in Oceanside, California.

 It’s impossible to say for certain exactly what happened next.
 But what is certain is that Sally McNeil shot her husband, reloaded her shotgun and shot him again.

 The killing of Ray McNeil, and what led Sally McNeil to do it, is the subject of the three-part documentary series “Killer Sally,” released Wednesday on Netflix.

 One might assume — based on its title and salacious poster, featuring a flexing, scantily clad McNeil — that “Killer Sally,” which was directed by Nanette Burstein, is just one more lurid true-crime docudrama, in the vein of “Tiger King” or “Tinder Swindler.”

 But that’s not the case at all.

 It raises questions about what it means to be a victim.
-Can a literally and figuratively hardened former Marine who was prone to aggression still be a “battered woman”?
+Can a literally and figuratively hardened Marine veteran who was prone to aggression still be a “battered woman”?
 The documentary implicitly answers in the affirmative.

-After a difficult childhood in which her stepfather physically abused her, then-Sally Dempsey started college but ran out of money before she could finish.
+After a difficult childhood in which her stepfather allegedly physically abused her, then-Sally Dempsey started college but ran out of money before she could finish.
 So, she joined the Marines.